Brand Colours - Picking the Perfect Palette

-Research shows that colors increase brand recognition by up to 90%; it also shows that people make a subconscious decision within the initial 90 seconds of viewing – and that between 62 and 90% of this assessment is based on color alone.
+Research shows that colours increase brand recognition by up to 90%; it also shows that people make a subconscious decision within the initial 90 seconds of viewing – and that between 62 and 90% of this assessment is based on colour alone.

-Understanding color psychology can help determine your color palette.
-Since different colors convey different meanings, keep in mind how you want your customers to feel as they interact with your brand.
-Below are some common colors and associations to those colors :
+Understanding colour psychology can help determine your colour palette.
+Since different colours convey different meanings, keep in mind how you want your customers to feel as they interact with your brand.
+Below are some common colours and associations to those colours :

 Red: